snehadiwan04/cds-exp-4/README.md

 ### Bitwise NOT (~)-

-Performs a bitwise NOT operation, also known as bitwise complement.
+Performs a bitwise NOT operation, also known as a bitwise complement.
 It inverts all the bits.
-The result of the bit is complimentary to itself, for example if a bit is 1 its result bit is 0.
+The result of the bit is complimentary to itself, for example, if a bit is 1 its result bit is 0.

 ### Left Shift (<<)-

 Shifts the bits of the left operand to the left by the number of positions specified by the right operand.
-New bits on the right are set to 0.
+The new bits on the right are set to 0.

 ### Right Shift (>>)-